Licence guide · England & Wales

 Scotland permits guideNorthern Ireland

-DAERA licences apply: roughly £4 a year for coarse and £28 for game, usually alongside a permit for the specific water.
+DAERA licences apply: a season rod licence is £17.00for coarse (two rods) or game (one rod), £5.00 from age 60, usually alongside a permit for the specific water.
 The Foyle and Carlingford areas are licensed by the Loughs Agency.

 Northern Ireland guideRepublic of Ireland